Skip to main content

 Filtering the Signal Feed

-You can filter the signal feed to focus on the signals most relevant to your current targeting:
+You can filter the feed to focus on the signals most relevant to your current targeting:

 FilterWhat it does